myTerminal/theme-looper/README.md

     (require 'theme-looper)

-### MELPA
+### MELPA / Marmalade

-If you have MELPA added as a repository to your Emacs, you can just install *theme-looper* with
+If you have MELPA or Marmalade added as a repository to your Emacs, you can just install *theme-looper* with

     M-x package-install theme-looper RET